-Since the enactment of the Dodd-Frank Act, and particularly throughout the past year, NAFCU has worked to seek clear, transparent guidance from CFPB on its expectations for credit unions under the law.
+Since the enactment of the Dodd-Frank Act, NAFCU has worked to seek clear, transparent guidance from CFPB on its expectations for credit unions under the law.
 Of special concern are those areas of the law, such as a call for a focus on unfair, deceptive, or abusive acts and practices (UDAAP), that provide few or no specific directives for implementation and for which neither CFPB nor the National Credit Union Administration (NCUA) has provided any specific guidance.
-Meanwhile, CFPB continues to regulate through enforcement action in this area.
-NAFCU believes that additional Dodd-Frank guidance-articulating clear supervisory expectations-is necessary to ensure credit unions have the information they need to ensure their operations are safe, sound, and reflective of the spirit and letter of the law governing them.
+Meanwhile, CFPB has traditionally regulated through enforcement action in this area.
+While we are pleased to see the new leadership of the Bureau moving away from approach, NAFCU believes that additional Dodd-Frank guidance-articulating clear supervisory expectations-is necessary to ensure credit unions have the information they need to ensure their operations are safe, sound, and reflective of the spirit and letter of the law governing them.